The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates

-\textbf{Abstract.} We propose two numerical algorithms for minimizing the sum of a smooth function and the composition of a nonsmooth function with a linear operator in the fully nonconvex setting.
-The iterative schemes are formulated in the spirit of the proximal and, respectively, proximal linearized alternating direction method of multipliers.
-The proximal terms are introduced through variable metrics, which facilitates the derivation of proximal splitting algorithms for nonconvex complexly structured optimization problems as particular instances of the general schemes.
-Convergence of the iterates to a KKT point of the objective function is proved under mild conditions on the sequence of variable metrics and by assuming that a regularization of the associated augmented Lagrangian has the Kurdyka-\L ojasiewicz property.
-If the augmented Lagrangian has the \L ojasiewicz property, then convergence rates of both augmented Lagrangian and iterates are derived.
+\textbf{Abstract.} We propose two numerical algorithms in the fully nonconvex setting for the minimization of the sum of a smooth function and the composition of a nonsmooth function with a linear operator.
+The iterative schemes are formulated in the spirit of the proximal alternating direction method of multipliers and its linearized variant, respectively.
+The proximal terms are introduced via variable metrics, a fact which allows us to derive new proximal splitting algorithms for nonconvex structured optimization problems, as particular instances of the general schemes.
+Under mild conditions on the sequence of variable metrics and by assuming that a regularization of the associated augmented Lagrangian has the Kurdyka-\L ojasiewicz property, we prove that the iterates converge to a KKT point of the objective function.
+By assuming that the augmented Lagrangian has the \L ojasiewicz property, we also derive convergence rates for both the augmented Lagrangian and the iterates.

 \textbf{Keywords.} nonconvex complexly structured optimization problems, alternating direction method of multipliers, proximal splitting algorithms, variable metric, convergence analysis, convergence rates, Kurdyka-\L ojasiewicz property, \L ojasiewicz exponent